jceha/NewWebPage/README.md

 # About
 ## Interests
 I am working towards my Ph.D. with Dr. Edith Law, at the University of Waterloo.
 My research interests lie in cognitive science and human-computer interaction.
-By increasing our understanding of cognition I would like to develop innovative, intuitive interfaces.
-To this end, my research currently focuses on investigating curiosity-driven teaching and learning and its application to education.
+By increasing our understanding of cognition I would like to develop innovative, intuitive interactions.
+To this end, my research currently focuses on curiosity-driven teaching and learning and its applications to education.

 ## Education
 **Ph.D.
 Computer Science: Human-Computer Interaction**, University of Waterloo, Canada (2017-2021)